Lecture XXXI (Nr. 0404)

 Transcript

-[399] mystical, but then you must have a lecture of two semesters only in order to remove all the nonsense from the connotation of the word "mystical."
+[399] mystical, but then you must have a lecture of two semesters only in order to remove all the nonsense from the connotation of the word ''mystical.''
 But what I mean here is just this, nothing else but this, nothing irrational, nothing AGAINST reason, but simply the experience of the a which grasps you, and elevates you, and makes you transcend the subject-object situation.

-QN: What would be the difference between what you say--"encounter with the holy"--and what b says: "encounter with the eternal Thou"?
-What you say is the subject-object world and what he calls the world of "it" PT: What he calls "it," I call the realm of objects.
+QN: What would be the difference between what you say--''encounter with the holy''--and what b says: ''encounter with the eternal Thou''?
+What you say is the subject-object world and what he calls the world of ''it'' PT: What he calls ''it,'' I call the realm of objects.
 Now his ego-Thou is different from my own interpretation of the encounter with the holy insofar as I believe the more adequate this ego-Thou encounter with c is, the more the separation of ego and Thou is overcome by God acting